digi-ron/AU-Falcon-SPUD-Project/Audio/Speakers/Speakers.md

 1. do one of the following:
     - if keeping the original loom, create an adapter with a [male housing 2 way quick connector](#plug) on one end, and the spade connectors for your speakers on the other
-    - if modifying the loom, cut and crimp the spade connectors for your speakers onto the loom, noting:
+    - if modifying the loom, cut and crimp the spade connectors for your speakers onto the loom.
+As much slack as possible should be secured to the door or the back of the speaker, to avoid interference with other components

+        Regardless of method used, note:
         - On the [plug](#plug), the top connection (horizontal pin) is the negative
-        - as much slack as possible should be secured to the door or the back of the speaker, to avoid interference with other components
         - if you are comfortable with a soldering iron, adding a little bit of solder to the connector pin before inserting it into the housing makes for a stronger connection

         ![example speaker loom](./speaker-loom-kenwood.jpg)